A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Incident Response/Containment, Eradication, and Recovery.md

 ## Containment

-### Objective:
-Prevent further damage by isolating the compromised endpoint.

-### Action:

-- Isolate the compromised endpoint from the network.
+- **Isolate compromised systems** from the network.

-- Disable Autorun entry for backdoor removal.

-### Result:

-- [Insert Screenshot: Isolating compromised endpoint in EDR]
+- **Disable persistence mechanisms** (e.g., backdoors in the registry using Autoruns).

 ## Eradication

-### Objective:
-Remove malicious artifacts and prevent re-entry.

-### Action:

-Use EDR to remove malware.
+- **Use EDR solutions** to delete malware (e.g., SecurityUpdate.exe).

-Blacklist attacker's IP in Windows Firewall.
+- **Blacklist the attacker's IP address** via Windows Firewall.

-### Result:

-- [Insert Screenshot: Deleting malware from EDR]

-- [Insert Screenshot: Blocking IP address in Windows Firewall]

 ## Recovery

-### Objective:
-Restore system to a clean state.

-### Action:

-- Restore Windows Virtual Machine from a clean snapshot.
+- Restore the compromised system from a clean snapshot.

-### Result:

-- [Insert Screenshot: Restoring VM from snapshot]
+- Verify system integrity before reconnecting to the network.
+- Conduct a final review to ensure all traces of compromise are removed.